Last Modified July 16, 2020

 If you are a business, find out more about your duty of care as a waste producer and our commercial waste collections.

 We offer a bulky waste collection for larger household items.
-A range of items can also be disposed of for free at our household waste recycling centres.
+A range of items can also be disposed of for free at our Recycling Centres.

 For more information and useful links, call our Environmental Health team on 020 8207 2277.